Parents Magazine: "The online arbiter of cool for the swingset crowd."

 You also won't find us ranting about items that we hate or don't work or just plain suck.
 We weed out those things for you because we know you don't have time to.
 Also, they're not cool.
 And this is Cool Mom Picks.

-If you have an idea or a cool client, or do something excellent that our readers should know about, feel free to send it our way at firstname.lastname@example.org.
+If you have an idea or a cool client or own a company yourself, feel free to send an idea our way at firstname.lastname@example.org.
 You can find more info on submissions here.

 We aren't compensated for our reviews, so put that Ben Franklin back in your pocket, missy.
 But if you are interested in advertising, by all means email email@example.com and we'll hook you up.

 Photo: Michael Greenberg

 Kristen Chase, Publisher, Editor & CEO, is currently residing in Atlanta.
 By way of Philly.
 By way of Mississippi.
 In her former life she was a published textbook author, musician, college professor and designer shoe glutton, all of which she's traded for a satisfying new position as pilot's wife and work-at-home-parent.
 What she has not given up, however, is excellent taste, a sense of humor and her avid support of mom-run businesses and the online community of parents.
 Kristen has been seen on The Today Show, CNN, CBS Atlanta and in myriad publications talking about shopping and parenting culture.
 She publishes columns on sites including BabyCenter, Mom.Me, and stars in a popular web series on Cafe Mom.
 She's also known for her hilarious and helpful book, The Mominatrix Guide to Sex based on her popular column of the same name.

 Kristen tries to stay as cool as possible (in all senses of word) while parenting her daughters Quinlan, Margot and Bridget, and her son, Drew.